Ersteniuk/Converter/README.md

 # Converter
 Small currency parser(from Ukrainian banks' websites) and converter.
 It also will use SPlib for import into xls and xlsx.
+SPlib folder should be INSIDE src folder.